university-of-york/fmsys-alma-printing-api/README.md

 ```
 4. Paste the resulting line into your Powershell window and press `CR` to run the script
 <br><br>

-> For a list of UoY-specific `-ShortcutArguments` see the wiki page `FMSYS: Library - LMS printing`

 <details>
 <summary><h4 style="display:inline-block">Inspecting the properties of an existing `.lnk` shortcut file (click to expand)</h4></summary>